meilisearch/documentation/reference/api/settings.md

 ## Sortable attributes

-Attributes used when sorting search results. `sortableAttributes` can be used together with the [`sort` search parameter](/reference/api/search.md#sort).
+Attributes that can be used when sorting search results using the [`sort` search parameter](/reference/api/search.md#sort).

 To learn more about sortable attributes, refer to our [dedicated guide](/learn/advanced/sorting.md).